 For control, they must feel that Operation Changeling is a sure bet, no matter how it goes.
 Thus, out of sight of our protagonists, they went and spread propaganda and dissent in the Princess name.
 This enabled faction Rebel Colonist to form – a group who wants to put the Princess on the throne for a better future.

 The Queen and her Loyalist – While the Queen isn’t aware of the plots around her.
 She should still have a power base that is loyal to her.
-This faction most likely believe its business as usual and would most likely blindsided by the events to come.
+This faction most likely believes it is business as usual and would most likely be blindsided by the events to come.
 It doesn’t help that the one who’s supposed to prevent that from happening is actively helping to pull the wool from the Queen’s eye – cough Duke of Normandy cough.

 Duke Normandy’s Faction – the Kingdom’s head of Intelligence is up to no good.
 Noticing the rebellion forming, he is preparing the army but doesn’t tell the Queen.
 This would lead the Queen to not be heavily guarded at a crucial moment and thus easy pickings for an assassination.